AdobeDocs/certification.en/help/certifications/acs/acs-renew.md

 >[!NOTE]
 >
->This exam is free, open book, and unproctored.
+>This exam is free, open book, and non-proctored.
 You may take the exam up to three times.
 If you are unsuccessful after the third attempt, you must wait **30 days** to try again.
 Failure to comply might result in your certification being revoked.

++++

 >[!ENDTABS]